 The Phantom Of The Opera Tickets - His Majesty's Theatre

-Andrew Lloyd-Webber's spectacular multi-award-winning musical The Phantom Of The Opera shows no sign of slowing down and continues its record-breaking run at His Majesty's Theatre that has now lasted for over three decades and an incredible 10,000 performances making it officially the world's most successful stage show!
+Andrew Lloyd-Webber's spectacular multi-award-winning musical The Phantom Of The Opera continues its record-breaking run at His Majesty's Theatre dating back to 1986.
+The must-see production has been performed over 10,000 times so far making it officially the world's most successful stage show!

-Lloyd Webber's incredible and mesmerizing musical score features truly jaw-dropping scenery and breathtaking special effects that all blend perfectly to captivate the audience and bring this tragic love story to life.
+Lloyd Webber's incredible and mesmerizing musical features lavish and truly jaw-dropping stage sets and breathtaking special effects that blend sublimely to captivate the audience and bring this tragic love story to life.

-The haunting story of The Phantom Of The Opera is adapted from the novel of the same name by Gaston Leroux and is set in the Paris Opera House as the young and beautiful ballet dancer Christine Daae becomes the object of the mysterious 'Phantom's' affection.
-As his affection turns to obsession, he begins to manipulate her career at both the horror and expense of the stars and staff of the opera house.
+The Phantom Of The Opera is adapted from Gaston Leroux' novel of the same name and set in the Paris Opera House as the young, beautiful ballet dancer Christine Daae becomes the object of the mysterious 'Phantom's' affection.
+As his affection turns to obsession, he begins to manipulate her career to both the horror and expense of the other stars and staff of the opera house.

 "Remains one of the most beautiful, spectacular productions in history" - Sunday Express

-His Majesty's Theatre is a fairly large and historic West End theatre that has four levels of seating and a capacity of 1231 seats and has recently been renamed following the coronation of King Charles III.
+His Majesty's Theatre is a historic West End theatre with four levels of seating and a capacity of 1231 seats.
+The theatre has recently been renamed following the coronation of King Charles III.

-The seating blocks within the venue are quite shallow and feature numerous obstructions due to support pillars, rails, and overhangs from upper levels.
-Many seats within the venue restrict the view of the famous falling chandelier, however, this scene lasts for just a couple of seconds and some of these seats offer clear views for the rest of the production and can be considered to be good value despite having a 'restricted view' and will suit bargain hunters looking for cheap Phantom Of The Opera tickets and lastminute bargains.
+The seating blocks within the venue are relatively shallow and feature support pillars, rails, and overhangs from upper levels that can restrict the view from some seats.
+Many seats within the venue disrupt the view of the famous falling chandelier, however, as this scene lasts for just a couple of seconds and some of these seats offer a clear view for the remainder of the production, they can mostly be considered as good value despite being classed as 'restricted view' and could suit bargain hunters looking for cheap Phantom Of The Opera tickets and lastminute bargains.

-Premium seats in the theatre are located in the centre of the Stalls along with the front rows of the Royal Circle which is an excellent vantage point and guarantees that none of the action on stage will be missed.
+Premium seats can be found in the centre of the Stalls and the front rows of the Royal Circle which is an excellent vantage point that guarantees none of the action will be missed on stage.

-Due to the number of seats in the theatre that are labeled as having a restricted view, it is highly recommended to study the seating plan before purchase to survey the severity of the restriction.
-Seats in the Grand Circle are usually cheaper than the other tiers and there are fewer restrictions in this area.
-Balcony seats in the fourth tier are very high up and feel quite distant from the stage which is reflected in the price but these may not be suitable for people who suffer from vertigo.
+Due to the number of seats in the theatre labelled as having a restricted view, it is strongly recommended that patrons study the seating plan before purchase to survey the severity of the restriction.
+Seats in the Grand Circle are usually cheaper than the other tiers and there are also fewer restrictions in this section.
+Balcony seats in the fourth tier though are very high up and can feel quite distant from the stage which is reflected in the price.
+Please note that these seats may not be suitable for people who suffer from vertigo.

 Are Phantom Of The Opera Tickets Expensive?

-As His Majesty's Theatre has four tiers and also a lot of restricted and limited view seats there are multiple pricing structures on offer for this show making this a difficult question to answer!
-Tickets for Phantom Of The Opera usually start at around £25 in the Balcony and can go right up to around £200 for the best seats in the Stalls or Dress Circle on Saturdays in peak season making finding well-priced and/or good value tickets somewhat of a mission!
+As His Majesty's Theatre has four tiers and a lot of restricted and limited-view seats, there are numerous price structures available, making this a difficult question to answer.
+The price for tickets for The Phantom Of The Opera usually starts at £25 for Balcony seats and tends to peak at around £200 for the best seats in the Stalls or Dress Circle on Saturday evening performances in peak season, so finding well-priced and/or good value tickets can be somewhat of a mission!

 Do They Ever Discount Tickets To Phantom Of The Opera?